Hawksmoor Guildhall

 Smith and Wollensky

 Smith and Wollensky got its name from two randomly selected surnames in the phone book.
 Luckily, they’re a little more picky about their meat.
-Originating in New York in 1977, they’re an American-style steakhouse.
-While they do have some meat from English and Irish cows, their main event is USDA prime cuts – falling in the top 2% of American steak, where the marbling (veins of fat running through the meat) is a minimum of 8-11%.
+Established in New York back in 1977, this is a true American steakhouse.
+So while they do have some meat from English and Irish cows, the main event is their USDA prime cuts – falling in the top 2% of all American steak, where the marbling (veins of fat running through the meat) is a minimum of 8-11%.

 Details: The Adelphi, 1-11 John Adam St, WC2N 6HT | Book here

-Originally named L’Entrecôte after the only cut that they serve, Relais de Venise is as famous a steakhouse as you’re going to get.
-Originating in Paris in 1959, this unfussy outfit serves one thing – steak frites.
+Originating in Paris in 1959, this fantastically uncompromising outfit serves one thing – steak frites.
 No menu.
 No fuss.
-You go in, tell your waitress (in their famous black dress and white apron) how you want you steak cooked, she scribbles it on your paper table cloth and that’s you done.
-A vinegary lettuce and walnut salad is slammed down, followed by your steak frites, covered in their insanely good oh-my-god-what-is-in-that-dedicate-your-life-to-finding-out secret sauce, and that’s it.
-They hold part of your steak back so that you get two portions, and it’s £24.
+Let your server know how you want your entrecote steak cooked, they’ll scribble it down on your paper table cloth, and that’s you done.
+A vinegary lettuce and walnut salad will soon arrive, followed by your steak frites, covered in their insanely good oh-my-god-what-is-in-that-dedicate-your-life-to-finding-out secret sauce, and that’s it.
+They hold part of your steak back so that you get two portions, and it’s £31.
 Fin.

 Macellaio RC | Marylebone, Liverpool Street